Category Archives: British Royals

 Henry being crowned King of France in Notre Dame Cathedral in Paris; Credit – Wikipedia

 Henry VI, more interested in religion and learning than military matters, was not a successful king.
 He was shy, peaceful, and pious, hated bloodshed and deceit, and was not a warrior like his father.
 Instead of wearing the fashions of the day, Henry dressed in the clothing of a farmer or merchant.
 He lacked any administrative skills which left him open to the machinations of his advisers.
-Henry concerned himself with the two educational institutions he had founded, Eton College and King’s College, Cambridge.
+Henry was very concerned with the two educational institutions he had founded, Eton College and King’s College, Cambridge.

 Statue of the founder Henry VI in the central yard of Eton College; Credit – Wikipedia